NullHypothesis/censorbib/README.md

 ## Contribute

-To contribute, please create a pull request containing either a new paper or fixes for an existing paper.
+To contribute, please create a pull request that adds a new paper or improves an existing one.

-> [!NOTE]
+> [!TIP]
 > Try to mimic the style of existing BibTeX entries.
 The parser is strict!